James Campbell (industrialist): Lahaina, Maui

 In 1850, the young Ulsterman boarded another whaling ship which reached the port of Lahaina on the Hawaiian island of Maui.
 Campbell took up carpentry again to make a living.
 In Lahaina he married Hannah Barla, who died in 1858, when he was about 32.

 In 1860, Campbell formed a partnership with entrepreneurs Henry Turton and James Dunbar.
 They established a sugar-processing plant, Pioneer Mill Company.
 Dunbar sold out of the business early on.
 The partners also bought the Lahaina Sugar Company when it went bankrupt in 1863.
 With the boom in the sugar industry in the Kingdom of Hawaiʻi and high international demand, Campbell became one of the wealthiest people in Lahaina.
 He used his profits to purchase land on the islands of Oʻahu, Maui and the Big Island of Hawaiʻi.

 In 1877, Campbell sold his interest in the Pioneer Mill for half a million dollars to Turton.
 The Pioneer Mill produced sugar until 1999.

 Family life

 On October 30, 1877, the 51-year-old Campbell married 19-year-old Abigail Kuaihelani Maipinepine Bright (1859–1908), a Hawaiian woman of aristocratic family.
 (She had some Caucasian ancestry on her father's side.)

 In 1878 he bought a house in Honolulu from Archibald Scott Cleghorn.
-Cleghorn was brother-in-law to King Kalākaua, and the heir to the throne.
+Cleghorn was brother-in-law to King Kalākaua.
 Victoria Kaʻiulani was born in that house.

 The Campbells had four surviving children of eight born: Abigail, Alice Kamokilaikawai Campbell, Beatrice, and Muriel Campbell.
 Four other children, including a son James Campbell, Jr., died young.
 Abigail would marry Prince David Kawānanakoa of the reigning House of Kalākaua and assume the title of Princess of Hawaiʻi.
 They had three children: Princess Abigail Kapiʻolani Kawānanakoa, Prince David Kalākaua Kawānanakoa, and Princess Lydia Liliʻuokalani Kawānanakoa.
 These children would later become heirs to the throne of the Kingdom of Hawaiʻi as the House of Kawānanakoa.